sidhantagar/Kaggle-Dont-Overfit/README.md

 1. In the first one I have used a GaussianNB model.(Score obtained is 0.505)

-2.In the second one I have used a XGBoost Classifier model.(Score obtained is 0.510)
+2. In the second one I have used a XGBoost Classifier model.(Score obtained is 0.510)

 My Kaggle username is "sidagar" without quotes.